gracehoppercenter/ict/docs/f25/courses/itd110/goals/session26.md

 ### Upcoming Schedule

 Welcome to unit 3!
-This unit will wrap up the content that we need to know for our (WDE Exam)[https://jsinstitute.org/wde-exam-syllabus], which will be the final exam for ITD110.
+This unit will wrap up the content that we need to know for our [WDE Exam](https://jsinstitute.org/wde-exam-syllabus) , which will be the final exam for ITD110.
 I've updated our calendar with my plan for when we'll take the exam.
 We'll briefly talk through the calendar.

 ### Project Time